blackHaiDang/udacity-react-project-1/README.md

 This is the first student project for the [`React Udacity NanoDegree`] (https://www.udacity.com/course/react-nanodegree--nd019)

-## things to improve / things to do / things to try
+## TODO
 - After adding a book from the search page, the search results page becomes empty!
 And it's even impossible to run the same search again!
 - What would be a better way to implement the search bar?
 I find it tricky to test 'prevState' against current state, as I do now.
-In another attempts I had the search bar creating an infinite loop (API call -> state update -> API call) because of 'componentDidMount'.
+In another attempts I had the search bar creating an infinite loop (API call > state update > API call) because of 'componentDidMount'.
 Maybe try further with 'shouldComponentUpdate'?
 - Show the second author for relevant books!
 - The Search Bar covers the App name!
-- 'Catch' and handle promises errors.
+- 'Catch' and handle promises errors. esp. if api also return 'undefined', 403 http error without returning anything, or "no books" answer, or shelf update of book failed.
 - Currently the search api call is run twice for each search!
 - After a search, not possible to come back to it through browser 'back' button.
 - When showing the search result, we should also update the URL.